Scifabric/pybossa/doc/user/tutorial.rst

 project, you can set a password.
 Thus, every time a user (either anonymous or authenticated) wants to contribute to the project, it will be asked to introduce the password.
-The user will then be able to contribute to the project for 30 minutes (this is a value by default, can be changed in every PyBossa server).
+The user will then be able to contribute to the project for 30 minutes (this is a value by default, can be changed in every PYBOSSA server).
 After this time, the user will be asked again to introduce the password if wants to continue contributing, and so on.